SeleniumHQ/docs/docs_source_files/content/guidelines_and_recommendations/avoid_sharing_state.en.md

 Although mentioned in several places it is worth mentioning again.
 Ensure tests are isolated from one another.

-Don't share test data.
+Do not share test data.
 Imagine several tests that each query the database for valid orders before picking one to perform an action on.
 Should two tests pick up the same order you are likely to get unexpected behaviour.